Western Union (schooner)

 Western Union is a historic schooner located in Key West, Florida, United States.
 She is berthed at the Key West Bight at 202 William Street.
 Western Union is the last surviving authentic working tall ship built in Florida.
 On May 16, 1984, Western Union was added to the US National Register of Historic Places.
-She is also the official flagship of the State of Florida and the flagship of the city of Key West.
+She was also the official flagship of the State of Florida and the flagship of the city of Key West.

 History

 Launched in 1939 by Herbert Elroy Arch, Thompson Enterprises, Western Union was built to function as a cable tender in order to maintain the communication link between Florida cities, Caribbean islands and South America.
 The ship's frame was constructed of Cayman mahogany while all of her planking was Longleaf yellow pine from Florida.
 Two engines were also installed to maintain her steadiness at sea and to facilitate the cable laying process.
 Western Union was built to replace another schooner, John W. Atkins, in the servicing of undersea telegraph cables.
 While she was owned by the Western Union Thompson Fish Company, Western Union was almost immediately leased to the Western Union Telegraph Co.
 From 1939 to 1974, the schooner was used to check and repair the signal cable from Key West to Cuba, as well as to lay undersea telegraph cable throughout the Caribbean.
 In all, Western Union laid more than 30000 mi of undersea telegraph cable.
 In 1974 she was converted into a passenger vessel.
 For the next decade, Western Union carried a large number of passengers, most notably musician Jimmy Buffett.

 Western Union was sent to New York City in 1976 to participate in Operation Sail as part of the United States Bicentennial.
 In honor of the event, Western Union was temporarily renamed La Amistad as a representation of the historical cargo ship La Amistad.